 But it was during a stint with the Office of the Assistant Secretary for Preparedness and Response in 2001 that his career trajectory took a major turn.

 “Two to three weeks after I took that position, 9/11 occurred, and I ended up being deployed with one of the medical teams down at Ground Zero,” Cathlin says.
 “That experience, seeing the firefighters and how they were mentally traumatized — it was very clear they were very traumatized by that event.
 The entire community was really suffering, and that had a big impact on me.
 That’s when I pivoted my career to learn more about behavioral health and also medical technology.”

 Cathlin pursued a master’s degree in public health, conducting research on military psychology and resiliency programs.
 This was how he identified major gaps in the behavioral health system for diagnosing service members and veterans with post-traumatic stress disorder (PTSD) and related mental health conditions.

 “What was clear to me is that the way we identify individuals who need help is a broken system,” says Cathlin.
 “We wait for people to go through a lot of suffering before we actually provide help.”

 Cathlin teamed up with scientist Tshaka Cunningham to start the behavioral health company TruGenomix in 2018.
 The company produces a patented sequencing test called True-Gen1 that examines an individual’s genome to identify biomarkers for PTSD and other mental health conditions.
 The accompanying TruGenomix Platform generates a digital report that synthesizes the test results with a risk survey and other health data to create a complete PTSD risk profile.

-This reports allows clinicians to identify and recommend appropriate interventions for those at high-risk for PTSD far earlier than traditional sequencing technology.
+This report allows clinicians to identify and recommend appropriate interventions for those at high risk for PTSD far earlier than traditional sequencing technology.